 Pets are welcome at many of our Essex communities and pet policies may vary by property.
-A community’s pet policy will outline the number of pets you can have in your apartment home, pet security deposits, registration requirements, and any additional monthly fees.
+A community’s pet policy will outline the number of pets you can have in your apartment home, pet security deposits, and any additional monthly fees.
 Please click the Leasing Info tab on the specific community webpage to view additional details about their pet policy.
-You may also be required to provide the following documentation:

 Unfortunately, the following breeds/crossbreeds of dogs are not allowed at Essex communities: Alaskan Malamutes, Rottweilers, Doberman Pinschers, Pit Bulls, German Shepherds, Akita, Bullmastiff, Mastiff, American Staffordshire terriers, Staffordshire terriers, American terriers, bull terriers, and wolf hybrids.
 These restrictions are subject to change without notice.

 What documentation is needed for my ESA (emotional support animal)?

 Emotional Support Animals or Accommodation Animals, including assistive or companion animals, are welcome at most Essex apartment communities.
 Please reach out to your leasing team to discuss what documentation is needed.